The Simple Self Care Lifestyle with mo

 Heavy Metals Like Lead & Micro Plastics

-Both Table Salt and Sea Salts are routinely tested to have lead/heavy metals, and plastics in them.
+Both Table Salt and Sea salt are routinely tested to have lead/heavy metals and plastics in them.

-(For more on protecting your self from micro plastics 🔗 Plastics in you tea bags.
+(For more on protecting yourself from microplastics ๐Ÿ”— Plastics in your tea bags.
 Billions per cup)

 Todays Simple Self Care Tip